TimBeishuizen/cBioF/README.md

 Two separate packages are also used, [metalearn](https://github.com/byu-dml/metalearn) and [TPOT](https://github.com/EpistasisLab/tpot).
 Since specific changes are made to these packages, they are separately added to the framework.
 TPOT however does also use the packages deap, update_checker, tqdm and stopit.
 These packages have to be installed separately in Python.

 To have everything correctly working, first install anaconda 3.
 Then open anaconda prompt and say the following:
-- conda install numpy scipy scikit-learn pandas
+- conda install numpy scipy scikit-learn pandas<br />
 Next the TPOT additional packages need to be installed:
-- pip install deap update_checker tqdm stopit
+- pip install deap update_checker tqdm stopit<br />
 After this, the framework should be ready for usage.

 ## cBioF methods